 34. Stop impulse buying

-35. Determine what thing you can do without
+35. Determine what things you can do without

 Just because you can buy something doesn’t mean you should.
 As you work on stretching your dollars, determine what things you can do without.
 Whether it’s temporary or permanent, this can really give you a boost by saving more money.